COMAZOR/youtube-looper/README.md

 The Firefox version is currently waiting for approval at Mozilla Addons.

-The Safari version can be download from [this link](https://s3-sa-east-1.amazonaws.com/youtube-looper/youtube-looper.safariextz).
-It's also awaiting for approval on the Safari Extension Gallery.
+The Safari version can [find here](https://extensions.apple.com/details/?id=com.wilker-dev.youtube-looper-6T7U3QR5G9).

 ## Building it